Dart Container: Controversies

 The company is owned by brothers Kenneth B. Dart and Robert C. Dart, who renounced their U.S. citizenship in 1994.
 Kenneth Dart then established a relationship with the nation of Belize, which promptly sought U.S. permission to open a consulate in Sarasota with Dart as its consul.
 The request was rejected by the State Department, and the brothers eventually moved to the Cayman Islands.
 They have several business concerns on the islands, including Dart Enterprises which is a holding company involved in several projects, including the Camana Bay town development.

 In 2001, the US Internal Revenue Service said the Dart brothers improperly billed $11.6 million of personal security costs to Dart Container.
 In U.S. Tax Court, Dart Container argued the money was a valid business expense due to "specific threats and other facts and circumstances".
 Half the money went for corporate aircraft.
 The IRS asked for $4 million more for 1996 and 1997 taxes.
 In 2003, the Internal Revenue Service took the brothers to court, saying they owed an additional $19 million in 1998 and 1999 taxes.
 In 2002, the Dart brothers and their companies paid $26 million in back taxes.

 In May 2013, fifty agents of the Argentine tax authority raided the local Dart Container subsidiary Dart Sudamericana SRL on alleged tax evasion charges.
-The tax authority claimed that the firm imported polystrene beads at inflated prices, thus avoiding taxable gains through the unfair transfer pricing scheme.
+The tax authority claimed that the firm imported polystyrene beads at inflated prices, thus avoiding taxable gains through the unfair transfer pricing scheme.